Anna Wilson (basketball)

 Anna Christine Wilson (born July 12, 1997) is an American former college basketball player for the Stanford Cardinal of the Pac-12 Conference.
-A guard, Wilson holds the team record for most games played over a career with 160, the fourth-most in the history of the National Collegiate Athletic Association (NCAA).
-At the 2014 FIBA Under-17 World Championship for Women, Wilson won a gold medal as a part of Team USA.
-Wilson played three seasons of high school basketball for Collegiate School, where she set the team record for career assists with 246 and had the fifth-most points in team history with 735.
-Moving to play as a senior for the Bellevue High School Wolverines, Wilson and the team finished the year with an undefeated season and won the 2016 Class 3A girls state championship.
+As a guard, she holds the team record for most games played over a career with 160, the fourth-most in the history of the National Collegiate Athletic Association (NCAA).
+At the 2014 FIBA Under-17 World Championship for Women, she won a gold medal as a part of Team USA.
+She played three seasons of high school basketball for Collegiate School, where she set the team record for career assists with 246 and had the fifth-most points in team history with 735.
+Moving to play as a senior for the Bellevue High School Wolverines, her team finished the year with an undefeated season and won the 2016 Class 3A girls state championship.
 She was named to the McDonald's All-American Game, an all-star girls' basketball game composed of many top-ranked American and Canadian high school basketball graduating seniors.

 At Stanford, Wilson played primarily a bench role until her fifth-year senior season.
 As a fifth-year senior, she started every game, was named the Pac-12 Co-Defensive Player of the Year and made the Pac-12 All-Defensive Team, and won the 2021 NCAA Division I national championship with the Cardinal.
 She finished her career with Stanford in 2022 after six seasons, and again made the Pac-12 All-Defensive Team.
 After college, Wilson declared for the 2022 WNBA draft, where she went unselected.
-Her brother Russell is a quarterback for the Denver Broncos in the National Football League who won Super Bowl XLVIII with the Seattle Seahawks.
+Her brother Russell is a quarterback for the New York Giants in the National Football League who won Super Bowl XLVIII with the Seattle Seahawks.